Mortgage

 Lender processing is a series of steps lenders take to verify your information and prepare your loan for final review by a mortgage underwriter.
 A loan processor may take over the mortgage process after your loan officer finalizes your loan terms.

-Your loan officer or loan processor should let you know when your loan is approved.
-Ask your loan officer about their turn times; an approval may take days to weeks depending on how busy the lender is or how complex your finances are.
+Your loan officer or loan processor should inform you when your loan is approved.
+Ask your loan officer about their turnaround times — an approval may take days to weeks depending on how busy the lender is or how complex your finances are.
 Some online lenders have apps that allow you to digitally track your loan status.

-Lenders often advertise 24- to 48-hour underwriting turn times, but it may be longer if you have complex self-employed income, credit hurdles or property issues.
+Lenders often advertise 24- to 48-hour underwriting turn times, but it may be longer if you have a complex financial situation, such as self-employed income, credit hurdles or property issues.

 Yes.
-Loans backed by the U.S. Department of Veterans Affairs (VA), Federal Housing Administration (FHA) or U.S. Department of Agriculture (USDA) require special government forms.
-In addition, the home appraisal process for each program must be completed by an agency-approved appraiser.
+Loans backed by the U.S. Department of Veterans Affairs (VA loans), Federal Housing Administration (FHA loans) or U.S. Department of Agriculture (USDA loans) require special government forms.
+Additionally, an agency-approved appraiser must complete the home appraisal process.

 First, find out why the loan was turned down.
 You may be able to switch lenders, make a larger down payment or pay off some debt to salvage your loan.

-Your down payment and closing cost funds are paid at the closing table.
+Your down payment and closing cost funds are usually paid on closing day.
 However, you document where the funds are coming from in Step 2 by providing account statements.
 Deposit gift funds or 401(k) loan proceeds as early in the mortgage process as possible to avoid last-minute delays.

-There are a few ways your down payment can impact the loan process.
+There are a few ways your down payment can impact the loan process, depending on the type of mortgage loan.

 For example, if you make a small down payment, you’ll need to qualify for mortgage insurance on an FHA or conventional loan.
-You should avoid conventional loans if you have a low down payment and credit score; further, PMI premiums are tied to your credit scores, while FHA mortgage insurance premiums aren’t.
+You should avoid conventional loans if you have a low down payment and credit score, since private mortgage insurance (PMI) premiums are tied to your credit scores.
+FHA mortgage insurance premiums, on the other hand, aren’t affected by your score.

 Mortgage insurance protects your lender against losses if you default, and is added to your monthly payment, loan amount or both.
-You can avoid private mortgage insurance with a 20% down payment on a conventional loan, but you’re stuck with FHA mortgage insurance regardless of your down payment.
+You can avoid PMI with a 20% down payment on a conventional loan, but you’re stuck with FHA mortgage insurance regardless of your down payment.

 Recommended Reading